konstvr/IWtoGRE-cycleGAN/README.md

 ## Troubleshooting
 1. Make sure your directory has the structure described above
 2. If you are using DICOM images, try one of the following:
    - Make sure that your .dicom files have .SequenceName="tse2d1_5".
-If they have a different name you can modify the line XX in [application's script](iw2gre.py)
+If they have a different name you can modify [this line](https://github.com/konstvr/IWtoGRE-cycleGAN/blob/f57dab8c398e17828958e4318edb9278778f92e1/iw2gre.py#L185) in the [application's script](iw2gre.py)
    - Convert your .dicom images to .png before feeding them to the model

 ## Disclaimer